-This Standard was issued by the New Zealand Accounting Standards Board of the External Reporting Board of the Financial Reporting Act 1993.
+This Standard was issued by the New Zealand Accounting Standards Board of the External Reporting Board pursuant to section 24(1)(a) of the Financial Reporting Act 1993.

 This Standard is a Regulation for the purposes of the Regulations (Disallowance) Act 1989.